parthigeo/skafdev/README.md

 ## Operating Modes
 Two modes of operation are supported i.e. DEV & RUN

-* ''' skaffold dev '''
+''' skaffold dev '''
-* ''' skaffold run '''
+''' skaffold run '''

 ## Skaffold DEV
-In this local mode, your application deployed on local kubernetes cluster will be continually updated.
-In this mode, *Skaffold* does the following.
+In this local development mode, your application deployed on local kubernetes cluster will be continually updated.
+In this mode, *Skaffold*

 * Watches source code and docker image dependencies for changes.
 * Runs a build  and deploy when changes are detected